balqisbtrys/Projects/Library Book Checkout System/README.md

 # Library Book Checkout System
-We are required to write a C++ program for a library book checkout system that assists librarians in calculating late fees for borrowed books.
+The purpose of this program is to assists librarians in calculating late fees for borrowed books.